ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-optical-inventory-yang.md

 # Introduction

 Network inventory management is a key component in operators' OSS architectures.

+  Network inventory is a foundamental functionality in network management and was specified many years ago.
+Given the emerging of data model and their deployment in operator's management system, the traditional function is also requested to be defined as data model for inventory management.

+  Network inventory management and monitoring is a critical part of ensuring the network stays healthy, well-planned, and functioning in the carriers network.
+Network inventory management allows the operator to keep track of what physical network devices are staying in the network including relevant software and hardware.

+  The network inventory management also helps the operator to know when to acquire new assets and what is needed, or to decommission old ones, which can help improving network performance and capacity planning.

 In {{?I-D.ietf-teas-actn-poi-applicability}} a gap was identified regarding the lack of a YANG data model that could be used at ACTN MPI interface level to report whole/partial hardware inventory information available at PNC level towards north bound systems (e.g., MDSC or OSS layer).